extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/register_device_credentials.rst

 register_device_credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description**: Add/Update the device credentials into st2store for NE pack actions.
+**Description**: This Add/Update the device credentials into st2store for NE pack actions.
 SNMP credentials are applicable only to NetIron(NI) based devices (MLX, CER, CES) and 'USER.DEFAULT'.

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       Management IP address of the target device or "USER.DEFAULT" "USER.DEFAULT" is specified to give a common set of credentials across multiple devices.
+   **mgmt_ip**                       The management IP address of the target device or "USER.DEFAULT" "USER.DEFAULT" is specified to give a common set of credentials across multiple devices.

                                      Type: ``string``

                                      **Default**: USER.DEFAULT
-   **username**                      SSH login user name to connect to the device.
+   **username**                      The SSH login user name to connect to the device.

                                      Type: ``string``
-   **password**                      SSH login password to connect to the device.
+   **password**                      The SSH login password to connect to the device.

                                      Type: ``string``
-   *enable_password*                 password to enter into config enable mode.
+   *enable_password*                 The password to enter into config enable mode.
 This applies to few platforms like MLX, CER, CES and special case like USER.DEFAULT if applicable.

                                      Type: ``string``
-   *snmp_port*                       SNMP port on target device.
-This is optional for devices where SNMP port can be configurable.
+   *snmp_port*                       The SNMP port on the target device.
+This is optional for devices where SNMP port is configurable.

                                      Type: ``integer``

                                      **Default**: 161
-   *snmp_version*                    SNMP version used to connect to device.
+   *snmp_version*                    The SNMP version used to connect to the device.
 This is mandatory parameter for NI based devices and USER.DEFAULT.

                                      Choose from: